simonecantori/Supervised-learning-of-quantum-circuits/README.md

 - "Extrapolation_train_test.py" is used to train a neural network on quantum circuit of a certain size.
 We can use this neural network to predict expectation values of quantum circuits of different sizes.

 - "Extrapolation_test.py" is used to make prediction on quantum circuits given a pre-train model.

+- "circ_gen.py" generates random quantum circuits with the gates belonging to the set [T, H, CX].

 ## "Dataset" Folder
 It contains some of the data used to get the results shown in the paper.